shaunakmukherjee/iJamU-the-jamming-app/README.md

  - Framework for the views has been written (test has not yet been implemented)
  - Travis test harness has been implemented
  - Below is a coverage report of currently available tests

+### PREVIOUS ITERATION WORKFLOW has been shown below for reference:

 ### Test Coverage
 ```